petrbouda/petrbouda.github.io/_projects/featured-003-roadmap.md

 ### 0.6.0 - Code Quality (Removing TechDebt)

-Currently, we haven't any tests to be focused on bringing features to the first version of Jeffrey (to check whether community has any interest to this app)
+We omitted tests to be focused on bringing features to the first major version of Jeffrey (to check whether community has any interest to this app)

 Reasons for omitting tests: